amlane/todoapp/README.md

 - [x] Test all endpoints on Postman
 - [x] add middleware to protect username, pw and tasks from being empty on POST and PUT
 - [x] add middleware to protect any endpoint that requires an ID
+- [x] add middleware to protect routes that require login
+- [x] Create a postman doc for endpoints to update README with
-- [ ] Update README with endpoints table
+- [ ] Update README with endpoints from Postman

 ## Next Steps